Wrapper function for calculating the predictive distribution model's

 Area Under the ROC Curve (AUC) - optional (see parameter

-)maximum of the True Skill Statistic (maxTSS) - optional (see parameter
+goodness)maximum of the True Skill Statistic (maxTSS) - optional (see parameter

 Arguments